frephs/WeirdlyWired/README.md

 # Weirdly Wired
-- Flask webApp to find words that are connected
+- Flask webApp to play with synonyms and contraries in the italian language
 ## Setup
 ```bash
 python -m pip install -r requirements.txt